subertd/CS494-Assignments/README.md

 ## Overview

-In this assignment you will demonstrate your ability to use basig Git functionality to clone this repository, make changes to a file on the master branch, make a feature branch, merge the feature branch, roll back a commit.
+In this assignment you will demonstrate your ability to use basic Git functionality to clone this repository, make changes to a file on the master branch, make a feature branch, merge the feature branch, roll back a commit.

 ## Instructions